Ryan Kaine is on the outside…

 “Gonna tenderise you a little, then you’ll find out.”

-Still laughing, he backed out of the cell, barged the smaller man out of the way, and locked the door again.
-She sat on the cot, crying silent, dry tears, listening to his footfalls crunching on gravel and disappearing into the distance.
+Still laughing, he had backed out of the cell, barged the smaller man out of the way, and locked the door again.
+She sat on the cot, crying silent tears, listening to his footfalls crunching on gravel and disappearing into the distance.

-To read more, buy the book in Kindle and paperback format, and to be the first to know about new Ryan Kaine books, join The Friends of Ryan Kaine newsletter.
+To read more, buy the book in Kindle, paperback, and audiobook format, and to be the first to know about new Ryan Kaine books, join The Friends of Ryan Kaine newsletter.

 COLLAPSE